How to Batch Transcribe Multiple Videos at Once

 Common Questions About Batch Transcription

-Q: Can I transcribe videos while I'm working on something else?
+Q: Can I transcribe videos while I'm doing other things?
 A: Yes.
-VidNotes processes videos in the background.
-You can close the browser or app and transcripts will be ready when you return.
+VidNotes processes in the background.
+Close the browser or app and transcripts are waiting when you come back.

 Q: Does batch transcription affect accuracy?
-A: No. Each video is processed with the same high accuracy (95-99% for clear audio) regardless of whether it's part of a batch or transcribed individually.
+A: No. Each video gets the same accuracy (95-99% on clear audio) whether it's solo or part of a batch.

 Q: What happens if one video fails?
-A: VidNotes processes each video independently.
-If one fails (due to corruption or unsupported format), the rest of the batch continues without interruption.
+A: Each video is processed independently.
+One fails (corruption, unsupported format), the rest of the batch keeps going.

-Q: Can I add more videos to a batch that's already processing?
+Q: Can I add more videos to a batch that's already running?
 A: Yes.
-Simply upload additional videos and they'll be queued for transcription.
+Upload more and they queue up.

 Q: Are there file size limits?
 A: VidNotes handles videos up to several GB.
-For very large files (over 2GB), processing may take longer but will complete successfully.
+Very large files (over 2GB) take longer but complete fine.

 When NOT to Use Batch Transcription

-• Highly sensitive content: For legal or medical content requiring human review, consider transcribing and reviewing one at a time
+• Highly sensitive content.
+Legal or medical work requiring human review, do them one at a time

-• Testing new workflows: When trying a new transcription tool for the first time, start with 2-3 videos to verify quality before committing to a large batch
+• Testing a new tool.
+Start with 2-3 videos to verify quality before going big

 Getting Started with Batch Transcription

-2. Start with a small batch: Try 3-5 videos first to familiarize yourself with the workflow
+2. Start with a small batch.
+Try 3-5 videos to learn the workflow

-4. Scale up: Once you're comfortable, process larger batches
+4. Scale up.
+Once you're comfortable, run bigger batches

 Pricing: